 The Governmental Accounting Standards Board issued Statement No. 67 (GASB 67), "Financial Reporting For Pension Plans", in June 2012.
-GASB 67's effective date is for plan years beginning after June 15, 2013.
-This report, prepared as of June 30, 2014 (the Measurement Date), presents information to assist the Connecticut Judges, Family Support Magistrates and Compensation Commissioners Retirement System (System) in meeting the requirements of GASB 67.
-Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the System as of June 30, 2014.
-The results of that valuation were detailed in a report dated November 19, 2014.
+This report, prepared as of June 30, 2016 (the Measurement Date), presents information to assist the Connecticut Judges, Family Support Magistrates and Compensation Commissioners Retirement System (System) in meeting the requirements of GASB 67.
+Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the System as of June 30, 2016.
+The results of that valuation were detailed in a report dated January 19, 2017.